U.S military personnel to leave Nepal at end of relief mission

 The Marines’ UH-1Y Huey helicopter disappeared while it was distributing aid in a remote area of Nepal after the April 25 earthquake struck, killing, along with a second large tremor 17 days later, at least 8,624 people.

-Hundreds of Nepalese soldiers and several aircraft were mobilised to search for the missing helicopter before it was located and identified on Friday.
+Hundreds of Nepalese soldiers and several aircraft were mobilized to search for the missing helicopter before it was located and identified on Friday.

 Twenty-two nations, including the U.S., India and China, have provided aid to Nepal after the earthquakes, said Laxmi Prasad Dhakal, an official in Nepal’s interior ministry.